b-in-R/minishell/rabiner/suivi.md

 		(  ' " ne font pas le retour a la ligne avec >  )

 	- sleep 10 + ctrl-c  -> 	minishell> minishell>

+	- commande avec bcp d'args:
+					echo a a a a a a a a a a a
+					---> remonter l'historique

+	- -->	VAR=val
+			echo $VAR		val
+			export VAR
+			env | grep VAR	VAR=val
+			unset VAR
+			echo $VAR			KO	val
+			env | grep VAR		ok	...

 ===============================================================================